JeanMILPIED/Jedha_CareerCoaching/README.md

 link to openAI : https://chat.openai.com/chat
 3. read recent datascientist job offers
 4. play the recruiter role
-    a. tricky questions: what you don't like?
+    a. tricky questions: what you don't like?  how would you react if your boss tells you to do in its own way ?
+How would you communicate a bad result ?
 6. Have your own website on github pages : https://github.com/JeanMILPIED/JeanMILPIED.github.io#readme

 ## Other material 😎